kaysal/ocic-ref-architecture/README.md

 This example creates a simple reference architecture on OCI Classic Oracle Cloud.
 See the link for the architecture diagram:
 [OCIC Architecture]

+The complete scenario is in the link - [Cloud Network Things]

 The example uses recommended Infrastructure as a Code (IAC) principles as outlined in the book *[Terraform: Up and Running]* as follows:
 ### Architecture Principles